suryapratap1911/Supermarket/README.md

 🔹 Support for different discount types (e.g., Buy 1 Get 1 Free).
 🔹 Implement barcode scanning for real-world applications.
 🔹 Add a graphical user interface (GUI) for better user interaction.

-📌 **This project demonstrates the power of modular, well-structured OOP design in solving real-world retail problems.**

-**Happy Coding & Shopping!** 🛒

----

-This version keeps it **clean, professional, and well-structured** while avoiding redundancy.
-You can directly use it for your **Git README**.
-Let me know if you need any more tweaks! 😊🚀